dlin-me/keen-bundle/README.md

 Dlin Keen Bundle is Symfony2 wrapper bundle for the 'Keen.IO' PHP library:

-This Sentry Bundle provides a configurable service to work with Keen.IO
+This Keen Bundle provides a configurable service to work with Keen.IO